ibz0q/lovelace-bg-animation/.github/ISSUE_TEMPLATE/bug_report.md

 Please provide:
 - Configuration YAML
-- Name of Home Assistant Theme name in use and
+- Name of Home Assistant Theme name in use
 - Home Assistant version
 - A Screenshot (If possible)